RobertTalbert/modernalgebra/design-notes/350-w2021-assessments.md

 ## Grading the bundles

-Each bundle is graded on four levels:
+Each bundle is graded on four levels: 0/1/2/3.
+Levels 2, 3 are considered "passing".
+Level
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcwMTMxNDgwMl19
+eyJoaXN0b3J5IjpbMTk2MjEwMTMxMF19
 -->